ComboStrikeHQ/it-onboarding/README.md

-## Follow the instructions of the first boot and create user account (you can use generic password, as user will be required to change it after restart)
+## Follow the instructions of the first boot and create user account (you shall use generic password ("combostrike"), as user will be required to change it after restart)
 ## Login into created user account
 - create environment variable with firmware password
 ```bash